 Line 1a - Follow the instructions on the form.
 If this amount is a loss, you may carry it to other years as an Illinois net loss deduction (NLD).
-If you are electing to forgo the Illinois NLD carryback period, you must check the box below Line 1a.
+If you are electing to only carry this loss forward and to forgo the Illinois NLD carryback period, you must check the box below Line 1a.
 This election must be made by the extended due date of this return.
 Once made, the election is irrevocable.
 (See General Information, "What if I have an Illinois net loss deduction (NLD)?")